Prag8855/aab/content/guides/permanent-residence.md

 ### 3. Wait

 The *Ausländerbehörde* will process your application.
-This can take a few months.
 They might contact you multiple times to ask for more documents.[^2] When they have all the documents they need, they will invite you for an appointment.

 Sometimes, it takes so long that you must send a more recent version of the same documents.

-In Berlin, it usually takes 5 to 10 months.[^5] It took me 9 months.
+**In Berlin, it usually takes 5 to 10 months.**[^5] It took me 9 months.
 If you wait more than 3 months after you apply, you can [sue the *Ausländerbehörde* for inaction](/guides/berlin-auslanderbehorde-appointment#sue-the-auslanderbehorde).

 After your *Ausländerbehörde* appointment, it usually takes {{ RESIDENCE_PERMIT_WAIT_TIME }} to get your permanent residence.